brunoeducsantos/pick-and-place/README.md

 ![robot](https://github.com/BrunoEduardoCSantos/Pick-and-Place/blob/master/misc_images/pickobject.PNG)
 ## Goal

 The project goal is compute inverse kinematics for a 6 degree-of-freedom robotic arm in ROS in order to pick an object in the shelf and place it in a cilinder.
-Check [IK_server](https://github.com/BrunoEduardoCSantos/Pick-and-Place/blob/master/kuka_arm/scripts/IK_server.py) to find more details about Inverse Kinematics.

 ## Setup
-Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.
+Make sure you install [ROS](http://www.ros.org/) on a Ubuntu 16.04 machine.

 ### One time Gazebo setup step:
 Check the version of gazebo installed on your system using a terminal: